Your bookkeeper manages the daily transactions in your organization.

 Your CFO focuses on how to make your nonprofit strong and sustainable based on your numbers.

-A financial planning advisor helps you understand how and where to invest your money, perhaps if you have a large reserve or endowment fund.
-They help with long-term financial planning and will get you on the path to achieving your goals.
+A financial planning advisor helps you understand how and where to invest your money, especially if you have a large reserve or endowment fund.
+They help with long-term financial planning and will get you on the path to achieving your goals of impact and sustainability.

 They may also help with insurance needs or employee retirement plans.
 They are often a Certified Financial Planner (CFP) – just make sure she is a fiduciary.